arpan2711/adv-python/adv_examples.md

  **Link**: langchain/_scripts/evaluate_chains.py

-**Comments**: The leading underscore in _get_llm_runs denotes that this method is intended to be private, meaning it's designed to be called only within the context of the CustomHallucinationEvaluator class or its subclasses.
+**Lines**: **Comments**: The leading underscore in _get_llm_runs denotes that this method is intended to be private, meaning it's designed to be called only within the context of the CustomHallucinationEvaluator class or its subclasses.

 ```python
 class CustomHallucinationEvaluator(RunEvaluator):